You are here

 The JAC has reviewed the selection process for the High Court exercise and introduced a more streamlined application process this year.
 It will involve:

-- an extended application window of 8 weeks, expected to open in October
+- an extended application window of 8 weeks, closing 13 December 2018

 - assessment against a concise list of the required skills and abilities for the High Court

-- a letter of application detailing how you demonstrate the skills and abilities, with specific examples from your experience that make you suitable for the role
+- a statement of suitability detailing how you demonstrate the skills and abilities, with specific examples from your experience that make you suitable for the role

 - a brief, factual CV